-BACKGROUND:
+BACKGROUND

 The Every Student Succeeds Act (ESSA) empowers states to look more carefully at the participation rate on the alternate assessment aligned to alternate academic achievement standards (AA-AAAS) for students with the most significant cognitive disabilities.
 Under the Act, the total number of students assessed in a subject using an alternate assessment may not exceed 1.0 percent of the total number of students in the state who are assessed in that subject.
-If a State anticipates that it will exceed the cap with respect to any subject for which alternate assessments are administered in any school year, the State may request a wavier for the cap for the relevant subject for one year.
+If a State anticipates that it will exceed the cap with respect to any subject for which alternate assessments are administered in any school year, the State may request a waiver for the cap for the relevant subject for one year.

-The regulation in question, found at 34 C.F.R. §200.6(c)(2), requires State Education Agencies (SEA), such as the North Carolina Department of Public Instruction (NCDPI), to adhere to a 1.0 percent cap for the total number of students assessed Statewide in a subject area using an alternate assessment.
+The regulation in question, 34 C.F.R.
+200.6(c)(2), requires State Education Agencies, such as the NCDPI, to adhere to a 1.0 percent cap for the total number of students assessed Statewide in a subject area using an alternate assessment.